 The Kirkpatrick C2C, South of Scotland’s Coast to Coast, follows existing roads and Sustrans routes across the South of Scotland.
 You should be aware and confident sharing the local roads with other users, including motorised vehicles.

-Will the Kirkpatrick C2C be fully signposted?
+Is the Kirkpatrick C2C fully signposted?

 Will there be suggested stop off points along the route?